thefrontside/bigtest/website/docs/docs/interactors/interactors/4-write-your-own.md

 The Interactors that are offered out of the box are there for your convenience, but you can construct your own Interactors and use those instead.

-Let's go ahead and create a simple `checkbox` interactor and add it to our tutorial test:
+Let's go ahead and create a simple `checkbox` interactor:
 ```js
 import { createInteractor, perform } from 'bigtest';